 Substring notation consists of a character expression, immediately followed by two arithmetic expressions that are separated from each other by a comma and are enclosed in parentheses.
-The two arithmetic expressions may be any expression that is allowed in the operand field of a SETA instruction.
+Each arithmetic expression may be any expression that is allowed in the operand field of a SETA instruction.